-Timothy SmithProfessor & Associate Dean of the Performing and Fine Arts & Humanities
+Timothy SmithProfessor & Sr. Associate Dean for the College of Arts & Sciences

 Department of Music